Strawberry Cough Cannabis Review - Everything you need to know and more

 On the one hand, it’s the kind of strain that triggers chattiness, deep conversations, giggles, divergent thinking, a reflective state of mind, and lets you dive headfirst into your ideas and inner world.
 This is why Strawberry Cough is considered one of the best and sweetest creative juices.

 On the other, Strawberry Cough is the kind of weed that gives you energy.
 It charges you with the motivation to take care of work and chores, including mundane tasks you would normally postpone forever.
-People also feel the urge to go out and interact with people– which makes for a particularly altered state of mind for those with social anxiety.
+People also feel the urge to go out and interact with people– which makes for a particular altered state of mind for those with social anxiety.

 Relaxation and Art Appreciation